k-purge/cabal-town-contract/README.md

 ---

-## 🏭 ICO variation 🏭

-ICO - Initial Coin Offering - issuance by a project or company of its own money - tokens (cryptocurrency) in order to attract investment.

-The simplest smart contract for Initial Coin Offering is a slightly modified Jetton standard master contract, which, when sending cryptocurrencies to it, gives tokens in exchange.

----

 ## 🔌 Compile🔌

 As in the previous quest, in order to use a smart contract, it must be compiled into a hexBoC format.
 First, we will compile the master contract, and then the wallet, the wallet will be needed to deploy the master contract: